 Teams vie for room and board scholarships to CMU

-East Jordan and White Cloud compete Wednesday, Feb.
-21 at 7:30 p.m. on WCMU Public Television’s Quiz Central.
+Mount Pleasant, Mich. — White Cloud and Boyne City compete Wednesday, June 6 at 7:30 p.m. on WCMU Public Television’s Division Semi-Finals of Quiz Central.

 Quiz Central is an educational and entertaining academic quiz show.
 Teams from 48 Michigan high schools compete in four divisions based on school size.